 In this post, we are going to go over 4 different techniques for grafting fruit trees.
 Can you imagine one tree giving you two, three, or even four different kinds of fruit!?
 Aside from how interesting and beautiful it can be, there are many benefits to this and in many cases grafting can save a tree from not producing at all or being very sick.
 We will also go over the benefits of grafting and when should you try to do it.

+Oh man oh man oh man!
+I had the pleasure of sitting down with an older farmer a couple of days ago.
+We were talking about olive trees and somehow got to talking about grafting fruit trees.
 He got up, fetched a knife and a couple of branches from the nearby mulberry tree, and started demonstrating grafting techniques to me.
 What a treat it was to learn all this from someone with so much experience!

 4 Techniques of Grafting Fruit Trees…

 Before we start, I’ll take a moment to link to all the great fruit tree information here on the blog.
 If you are a beginner or if you’ve grown fruit for a while, you can find great information in these posts.

 - 5 Steps For Choosing the Best Backyard Fruit Trees.

 - How to Plant Bare Root Fruit Trees.